g1879/DrissionPage/README.md

 - file_url - File URL
 - goal_path - Storage path, the default is the temporary folder specified in the ini file
 - rename - Rename the file name, not renamed by default
+- show_msg - Show download massage or not.
 - kwargs - Connection parameters for requests